As a full-time RV'er, Stephanie writes about many natural wonders to be found in the U.S. National Parks and Monuments are her favorites.

 Common Sense and Safety

 Writing about National Parks, I’ve been reminded of some of the clueless sightseers we’ve seen.
 Some sightseers seem oblivious to common sense rules of safety.
 Others have you shaking your head in amazement as they merrily ignore all signs and warnings.
 Still others have you recoiling in horror.
-Here are some common sense tips to make your trip safer and more enjoyable.
+Here are some common-sense tips to make your trip safer and more enjoyable.

 When traveling off-road, be sure you and your vehicle are equipped for the ruggedness of the road.
 Carry charged cell phones, a CB radio if you have one, and extra water as well as some basic tools in case you have a flat tire.
 Check with Rangers for maps and details.
 A GPS will tell you where you are, but it won’t tell you about the washout halfway up the mountain or the boulders blocking the road.

-In Canyonlands National Park there is a treacherous, one-lane, gravel, rock and dirt road that winds it’s way from the bottom of the canyon to the top, literally climbing the wall of the canyon.
-Always up for an adventure, we stocked our little Jeep Wrangler 4WD with maps, water, food, and other necessities, consulted a ranger about the road and decided to give it a try.
+In Canyonlands National Park there is a treacherous, one-lane, gravel, rock and dirt road that winds its way from the bottom of the canyon to the top, literally climbing the wall of the canyon.
+Always up for an adventure, we stocked our little Jeep Wrangler four-wheel-drive with maps, water, food, and other necessities, consulted a ranger about the road, and decided to give it a try.
 About two miles from the top, the road narrowed to barely one lane wide with rocks and sheer cliffs on one side and a drop off into the valley on the other.
 There were no guard rails.
 In places, the switchbacks were so sharp that we feared our back tires would hang off the edge as we rounded the curve.
 That’s when we saw the car coming down the mountain at us.
 Luckily, there was enough time to find a wide spot where we could pass each other with inches to spare.
 We had to stop and watch as the brand new Cadillac Escalade crept down the mountain road!
 Of course, there was no place to turn around, so it’s not like they had a choice at that point, but I could hardly watch as they nearly scraped the rocks on one side while their tires teetered on the edge of the road on the other.
 We couldn’t see them reach the bottom.
 I hope they arrived safely by road rather than taking a shortcut over the edge.

 Equip your off-road vehicle with a few necessities before starting out: